noahehall/theBookOfNoah/0current/architectural thinking/devops/devops.md

 ### terms

+- cascading failure pattern: where a failure at one integration point, cascades to cause failures/disruptions throughtout the application stack in a layered architecture
+- circuit breaker pattern: a service that watches for failures through a systems boundaries, and reroutes requests upon detection
+- design: theory & thoughtful planning

 - devops: developer operations; the entire serice lifecycle, from design > dev > production support

   - a partnership of all the team members involved in software development and operations.